Newly Diagnosed with Liver Cancer?

 Some of our best practices for patients include:

-- Dedicated liver cancer surgeons — Our surgeons and interventional radiologists specialize in surgery of the liver that provides both open and laparoscopic procedures, state-of the art percutaneous (through-the-skin) therapies, chemoembolization and radiofrequency ablation.
+Our surgeons and interventional radiologists specialize in surgery of the liver that provides both open and laparoscopic procedures, state-of the art percutaneous (through-the-skin) therapies, chemoembolization and microwave ablation.

-- Liver Center of Excellence — The Digestive Disease Institute at Virginia Mason — with the Liver Center as an integral part — is ranked among the top 5 percent in the nation and is number 1 in Washington for overall gastroenterology (GI) services.
+Digestive Disease Institute at Virginia Mason — with the Liver Center as an integral part — is ranked among the top five percent in the nation and is number 1 in Washington for overall gastroenterology (GI) services.
 Patients with advanced liver cancer may be seen first by a hepatic (liver) specialist prior to surgery.

 The Floyd & Delores Jones Cancer Institute at Virginia Mason offers comprehensive care for many different types of cancer.
 Our nationally accredited cancer program means that we have several important benchmarks in place for patients including:

-- Nationally accredited cancer institute — Virginia Mason consistently receives national accreditation from the American College of Surgeons Commission on Cancer (CoC).
-Recently Virginia Mason earned commendations in four areas:
+Virginia Mason consistently receives national accreditation from the American College of Surgeons Commission on Cancer (CoC).

 Being designated a CoC cancer program also means that patients are provided with comprehensive care close to home from a multidisciplinary team that offers a range of services, equipment, education and support.
 Patients also receive lifelong follow-up, ongoing monitoring and improvement of care, and information about ongoing clinical trials and new treatment options.